Anthony Brindisi: New York State Assembly

 Following the appointment of Assemblywoman RoAnn Destito as Commissioner of the New York State Office of General Services, Brindisi won a special election to replace her to represent the 119th Assembly district, beating Republican Gregory Johnson in a September 13, 2011, special election.
 He was unopposed in the 2012 general election, running on the Democratic, Working Families Party, and Independence Party of New York State fusion ticket.
 He was also unchallenged in 2014 and 2016.

 Brindisi voted against the NY SAFE Act, a 2013 gun control law written in response to the Sandy Hook Elementary School shooting.
-He was endorsed by the National Rifle Association in 2016, and the NRA also gave him a 100% rating in 2017.
+He was endorsed by the National Rifle Association of America in 2016, and the NRA also gave him a 100% rating in 2017.
 The NRA downgraded his rating to an F during his 2018 campaign for Congress.